Optimal Design of Automated Market Makers on Decentralized Exchanges: The Model and Main Results

 \subsubsection{LP's Actions}

+We follow the classical framework of \citet{MertonR:69ps,MertonR:71oc} to model LP's decision problem.
 The LP's actions consist of four components: consumption, investment in assets $A$ and $B$ on DEX (i.e., liquidity provision), investment in assets $A$ and $B$ on CEX, and investment in the risk-free asset.
 The LP rebalances the investment portfolio every period but consumes every $N\ge 1$ periods: At the beginning of $(jN+1)$-th period, i.e., at time $jN$, the LP chooses a percentage $c_{jN}$ of her wealth to consume, for every $j=0,1,\dots$.
 To ease exposition, for $k\notin \{jN:j=0,1,\dots\}$, we assume that the percentage of wealth consumed to be $c_k=0$.

 At time $k$, $k=0,1,\cdots$, denote by $X_k$ the LP's {\em pre-consumption} wealth, and therefore the LP's post-consumption wealth is $(1-c_k)X_k$.
 The LP then decides the amount to be invested on DEX and CEX.
-For the investment on DEX, we impose the following protocol of LP's deposit into and withdrawal from DEX, which is used in Uniswap. \begin{assumption}[Deposit and Withdrawal Protocol] The LP deposits and withdraws assets from the liquidity pool by keeping the asset deposit ratio $y^A/y^B$ unchanged. \end{assumption} With Assumption \ref{as:LPDeposit} in place, we have
+For the investment on DEX, we impose the following protocol of LP's deposit into and withdrawal from DEX, which is used in Uniswap. \begin{assumption}[Deposit and Withdrawal Protocol] The LP deposits and withdraws assets from the liquidity pool by keeping the marginal exchange rate unchanged. \end{assumption}

-By Assumption \ref{as:PricingFunction}-(ii), the LP's deposit and withdrawal from the liquidity pool do not change the marginal exchange rate on AMM.
+Assumption \ref{as:LPDeposit} is a protocol assumption on liquidity provision and withdrawal, not a restriction to a particular pricing function.
+With this assumption and Assumption \ref{as:PricingFunction}-(ii) in place, we have

-Based on Assumption \ref{as:LPDeposit}, for the investment on DEX, the LP only needs to decide the total value invested on DEX or, equivalently, the percentage $\omega^M_k$ of the post-consumption wealth to be invested on DEX.
+As a result, for the investment on DEX, the LP only needs to decide the total value invested on DEX or, equivalently, the percentage $\omega^M_k$ of the post-consumption wealth to be invested on DEX.
 Subsequently, the deposits in the liquidity pool after the LP's investment become

 Therefore, the LP deposits into (resp. withdraws from) the liquidity pool if and only if $\omega^M_k (1-c_k) X_k - (y^A_k p^A_k+y^B_k p^B_k)>0$ (resp. $<0$).

 Besides DEX, the LP can also invest in assets $A$ and $B$ on CEX, represented by the percentages $\omega^A_k$ and $\omega^B_k$ of the post-consumption wealth allocated to these two assets, respectively.
 The remaining wealth is invested in the risk-free asset, which generates a constant gross return $R_f$.
 Recalling the investment return on DEX as in \eqref{eq:AMMGrossReturn} and the returns of investment in assets $A$ and $B$ on CEX as in \eqref{fundaShock}, we derive the LP's portfolio gross return as